MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 + [Visual studio 2017 RC](https://www.visualstudio.com/vs/visual-studio-2017-rc/), which has built-in R tool support

-## Configure operationalization
+## Configure R Server to operationalize your analytics

-The server can be used as-is if you install and use an R IDE on the same box, but to benefit from Microsoft R Server’s deployment and operationalization features, you must [configure R Server for operationalization](operationalize/configuration-initial.md) after installation to act as a deployment server and host analytic web services.
-It also enables remote execution, allowing you to connect to R Server from an R Client workstation and execute code on the server.
+The server can be used as-is if you install and use an R IDE on the same box, but to benefit from the deployment and consumption of web services with Microsoft R Server, then you must configure R Server after installation to act as a deployment server and host analytic web services.
+Possible configurations are a [one-box setup](operationalize/configuration-initial.md) or an [enterprise setup](operationalize/configure-enterprise.md).
+Doing so also enables remote execution, allowing you to connect to R Server from an R Client workstation and execute code on the server.

 ## Side-by-side installation